colyseus/schema/README.md

 ## Limitations and best practices

 - Multi-dimensional arrays are not supported.
-- Maps are only supported for custom `Schema` types.
 - Array items must all have the same type as defined in the schema.
 - `@colyseus/schema` encodes only field values in the specified order.
   - Both encoder (server) and decoder (client) must have same schema definition.